 A positive model of healing, acupuncture sees pain and illness as a sign that the body is out of balance.
 This aim of acupuncture is to restore that balance and bring the body back to equilibrium. physical, mental and emotional aspects of a person are interdependent and a typical treatment will take the whole person into consideration.
 This meants that two people with the same diagnosis received from their GP are likely to receive different acupuncture treatments.

 Specfic acupuncture points are chosen in relation to your symptoms and medical diagnosis.
-Fine, sterile needles are inserted into the acupouncture point to stimulate a positive and natural chemical response the body into balance.
+Fine, sterile needles are inserted into the acupuncture point to stimulate a positive and natural chemical response to bring the body into balance.

 Each treatment is individualised for each patient.

 During your first visit a note of your medical history will be taken as well as details of your current health and the reason you sought acupuncture.